-The Shiranish Formation is the bottom section of a regional transgressive-regressive depositional sequence from the Upper Cretaceous (Campanian and Maastrichtian) that flooded much of Iraq [3].
-Abundant fossils corroborate the formation's Late Campanian-Maastrichtian age [1], and based on the identified foraminifera species in the Hijran area, the age of the Shiranish Formation may be stretched to the Paleocene [10].
+The Shiranish Formation is the bottom section of a regional transgressive-regressive depositional sequence from the Upper Cretaceous (Campanian and Maastrichtian) that flooded much of Iraq (Dunnington, 1958).
+Abundant fossils corroborate the formation's Late Campanian-Maastrichtian age (Znad, Rabeea KH, Saddam Essa Mostafa, and Mahmood AH Al-Sumaidaie., 2020), and based on the identified foraminifera species in the Hijran area, the age of the Shiranish Formation may be stretched to the Paleocene (Hammoudi, 2011).
 Shiranish Formation is made up of fine-grained thin-bedded limestone with individual bed thicknesses ranging from 0.4 to 1.5m.
-In the lowest section, they are deep water marly limestone [11].
-There are multiple shallow-water intervals inside the centre of the formation at the type site in the Shiranish area [12].
+In the lowest section, they are deep water marly limestone (Saadooni, 1996).
+There are multiple shallow-water intervals inside the centre of the formation at the type site in the Shiranish area (Al-Qayim, B, 1992).

-The formation in the Mergasur area is mostly composed of mudstone, wackestone, and packstone microfacies deposited in a deep marine, pelagic (open sea) decreased depositional environment [13].
-The exposed 228m of the formation on the southwestern limb of the Sarah anticline is made up of six primary facies that depict depositional conditions ranging from the middle shelf to the middle bathyal [14].
+The formation in the Mergasur area is mostly composed of mudstone, wackestone, and packstone microfacies deposited in a deep marine, pelagic (open sea) decreased depositional environment (Abdula, Balaky, Khailani, Miran, Muhammad, and Muhamad, 2018).
+The exposed 228m of the formation on the southwestern limb of the Sarah anticline is made up of six primary facies that depict depositional conditions ranging from the middle shelf to the middle bathyal (Malak, Z.A, 2015).

-Shiranish Formation's top border with the underlying Tanjero Formation is conformable and gradational [1].
-According to [15], the border with the overlying Tanjero Formation and the upper section of the Kometan Formation are part of the same depositional sequence and were all formed in a massive foreland basin that covered most of Iraq during the late Cretaceous.
+Shiranish Formation's top border with the underlying Tanjero Formation is conformable and gradational.
+According to (Karim, Ismail, and Ameen, B.M, 2008), the border with the overlying Tanjero Formation and the upper section of the Kometan Formation are part of the same depositional sequence and were all formed in a massive foreland basin that covered most of Iraq during the late Cretaceous.

-Shiranish Formation is 225m thick in the type section, but varies from 100 to 400m thick in the other places [1], with a thickness of 1300m for the formation cited by [16] in the area between Hemrin and Mandali.
-The drilled wells in the Tawke Oilfield reveal Shiranish Formation thicknesses ranging from 220 to 355m [17].
+Shiranish Formation is 225m thick in the type section, but varies from 100 to 400m thick in the other places , with a thickness of 1300m for the formation cited by (Homci, 1975) in the area between Hemrin and Mandali.
+The drilled wells in the Tawke Oilfield reveal Shiranish Formation thicknesses ranging from 220 to 355m (Awdal, Braathen, Wennberg, and Sherwani, 2013).

 Previous Works